colejohnson66/iFirmware/README.md

-# iOS Firmware (`ios-firmware-web`)
+# iDecryptIt (`idecryptit-web`)

-The [iOS Firmware website](http://ios-firmware-web.herokuapp.com/) is designed to facilitate a one-stop shop for information regarding the firmwares used in iPhone OS, iOS, iPadOS, and tvOS.
+The [iDecryptIt website](http://idecryptit.com/) is designed to facilitate a one-stop shop for information regarding the firmwares used in iPhone OS, iOS, iPadOS, and tvOS.

 ## Running a Copy